bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 To filter collections down to a particular set of items, you can add filters to your request as URL query parameters.

 The maximum number of products returned is 250.
-A script is needed to loop through each page to view more than that.
+Viewing more products requires creating a script that can loop through each subsequent page.

 These are the most common filter options available for the V3 API: